Chapter 6 of 11

 Overage Rate: $0.01 per additional API call

 Result: Guaranteed base revenue + automatic expansion as usage grows.
 Customers start with predictable costs but pay more as they derive more value.
+The base fee provides revenue stability for your business, while the usage component captures the upside of customer growth.
+Most customers should start below their included allocation and naturally grow into overages as they adopt more deeply.

 Customer Success as a Revenue Driver

-Health Score → Playbook Action
+Health Score to Playbook Action

 Link customer health to specific expansion workflows: